Relm4/book/src/threads_and_async.md

 Fortunately, the [`spawn_local`](https://relm4.org/docs/next/relm4/fn.spawn_local.html) function allows us to spawn local futures, which don't require `Send` because they run on the main thread.
 This works because GTK uses an event loop from GLib to handle asynchronous events, which also allows you to execute futures.

-The only drawback of this solution is that not all async libraries are fully compatible with the GLib executor, since they must use Tokyo.
+A drawback of this solution is that you only can use libraries which support Tokio, as the GLib executor depends on it.

 # Summary